Battle of Honnecourt: Battle

 Meanwhile, Beck's infantry were assaulting the abbey; with their defences severely weakened by three hours of constant bombardment, the French defenders began to give ground.
 Velada had simultaneously attacked the French left with around 3,000 troops and although their first assault was repulsed, the second successfully over-ran the earthworks.

 After seven hours of fighting, the French positions on the left and right collapsed; the vast majority were either killed or captured, including the elite Compagnie de Dauphin.
 Guiche left the field only when persuaded to do so by Puységur-Chastenet, who was taken prisoner along with the remains of his regiment and narrowly escaped being killed by his captors in a dispute over his ransom.

-In addition to nearly 4,000 prisoners of war, the French lost between 1,200 to 3,000 dead, many of whom drowned attempting to cross the river.
+In addition to nearly 4,000 prisoners of war, the French lost between 1,200 and 3,000 dead, many of whom drowned attempting to cross the river.
 During the retreat, a large number made a stand around a church in the nearby village of Bantouzelle; their remains were still being uncovered two centuries later.
-The Spanish also captured the French guns and baggage train, along with 400,000 livres in cash; their own losses were between 400 to 500 killed.
+Other sources place the total French casualties at 6,600 killed or captured.
+The Spanish also captured the French guns and baggage train, along with 400,000 livres in cash; their own losses were between 400 and 500 killed.
 Most of the prisoners were later exchanged for Spanish troops captured at Rocroi in July 1643.